tiptoppress/excerpt-extension/README.md

 ### Features
 * Option to allow HTML in the excerpt
+* Option to remove the excerpt 'more' text
 * Option to override Theme and plugin excerpt lenght filters
 * Option to override Theme and plugin excerpt more filters
 * Option excerpt length in characters